kuldeepbrd1/deep-high-resolution-net.pytorch/README.md

 - Our new work [High-Resolution Representations for Labeling Pixels and Regions](https://arxiv.org/abs/1904.04514) is available at [HRNet](https://github.com/HRNet).
 Our HRNet has been applied to a wide range of vision tasks, such as [image classification](https://github.com/HRNet/HRNet-Image-Classification), [objection detection](https://github.com/HRNet/HRNet-Object-Detection), [semantic segmentation](https://github.com/HRNet/HRNet-Semantic-Segmentation) and [facial landmark](https://github.com/HRNet/HRNet-Facial-Landmark-Detection).

 ## Introduction
-This is an official pytorch implementation of [*Deep High-Resolution Representation Learning for Human Pose Estimation*](https://arxiv.org/abs/1902.09212).
+This is an unofficial pytorch implementation of [*Deep High-Resolution Representation Learning for Human Pose Estimation*](https://arxiv.org/abs/1902.09212) modified for use in satellite pose estimation.
-In this work, we are interested in the human pose estimation problem with a focus on learning reliable high-resolution representations.
+In this work, we are interested in the satellite pose estimation problem with a focus on learning reliable high-resolution representations.
 Most existing methods **recover high-resolution representations from low-resolution representations** produced by a high-to-low resolution network.
 Instead, our proposed network **maintains high-resolution representations** through the whole process.
 We start from a high-resolution subnetwork as the first stage, gradually add high-to-low resolution subnetworks one by one to form more stages, and connect the mutli-resolution subnetworks **in parallel**.
 We conduct **repeated multi-scale fusions** such that each of the high-to-low resolution representations receives information from other parallel representations over and over, leading to rich high-resolution representations.
 As a result, the predicted keypoint heatmap is potentially more accurate and spatially more precise.
 We empirically demonstrate the effectiveness of our network through the superior pose estimation results over two benchmark datasets: the COCO keypoint detection dataset and the MPII Human Pose dataset. </br>

 ![Illustrating the architecture of the proposed HRNet](/figures/hrnet.png)
-## Main Results
+## Main Results on Human Pose Estimation
 ### Results on MPII val
 | Arch               | Head | Shoulder | Elbow | Wrist |  Hip | Knee | Ankle | Mean | Mean@0.1 |
 |--------------------|------|----------|-------|-------|------|------|-------|------|----------|